HeliosLang/compiler/README.md

 Plutus-Light is a Domain Specific Language that compiles to Plutus-Core (i.e. Cardano on-chain validator scripts).
 Plutus-Light is a non-Haskell alternative to Plutus.

 Plutus-Light is purely functional, strongly typed, and uses a conventional curly braces syntax.
-It notably supports closures, compile-time const statements, and tagged unions.
+It notably supports closures, compile-time const statements, and enums as tagged unions.

 This repository contains a reference compiler for Plutus-Light, written in Javascript.